-Crohn's disease is chronic inflammatory disease of the gastrointestinal tract and has been recognized as a significant disease in children and adolescents.
+Crohn's disease is a chronic inflammatory disease of the gastrointestinal tract and has been recognized as a significant disease in children and adolescents.
 It’s a form of inflammatory bowel disease (IBD).

-Crohn’s disease is a lifelong inflammatory bowel disease (IBD) involving segments of the digestive system.
+Crohn’s disease is a lifelong IBD involving intestinal segments of the digestive system.
 In a child with Crohn's disease, the immune system attacks healthy tissue in the digestive tract.
 The tissue becomes swollen and inflamed, causing the intestine walls to thicken.

 Medical treatment aims to control the inflammatory progress of the disease, while minimizing any potential side effects caused by medications.
 Goals are to allow normal physical development and to provide as near a normal lifestyle as possible for the patient.